Members of the Editorial Board

 Muhammad Haniff Hassan is an Associate Research Fellow at the S. Rajaratnam School of International Studies, Nanyang Technological University, Singapore.

-John Horgan is Director of the International Center for the Study of Terrorism, at the Pennsylvania State University.
+John Horgan is Director of the Center for Terrorism and Security Studies at the University of Massachusetts, Lowell Campus.

 Brian K. Houghton is an Associate Professor of Public Policy & Management at BYU-Hawaii, and the former Director of Research at the Memorial Institute for the Prevention of Terrorism.